 Writing for Specialists: A Hybrid Method

-A writer using MLA style to document a legal work for a specialized readership that is likely to be familiar with the conventions of legal documentation may wish to adopt a hybrid method: in place of the author and title elements on the MLA template of core elements, identify the work by using the Bluebook citation.
-Then, follow the MLA template of core elements to list publication information for the version of the source you consulted.
+A writer using MLA style to document a legal work for a specialized readership that is likely to be familiar with the conventions of legal documentation may wish to adopt a hybrid method: in place of the author and title elements on the MLA format template, identify the work by using the Bluebook citation.
+Then, follow the MLA format template to list publication information for the version of the source you consulted.

 17 U.S.C. § 304.
 Office of Law Revision Counsel, 14 Jan.
 2017, uscode.house.gov.